-Below is a screenshot of the Pricing tab.
-You will find this by going to: Admin > Sites > Choose your site > Products > Pricing tab
+Below is a screenshot of the Pricing tab, Admin > Sites > [Select Site] > Products > Pricing tab.

 Every product must have a Price Engine paired with a Site Group before it can be saved.
 You can temporarily pair the Site Group “Everyone” with a simple temporary engine you set up, however, “Need To Do” is a non-functioning placeholder.
 It will need to be replaced with an actual Pricing Engine before a Product can be saved.